top of page

 Workplace Violence Prevention Program

-A workplace violence incident will adversely affect the bottom line of any organization by severely damaging their reputation in the industry and with their employees.
-K. Bell, a globally connected small business wharehouse, actively sought out LaPonda J. Fitchpatrick to create a workplace violence prevention program and training curriculum for K. Bell's managers and supervisors at their Inglewood, California facility.
-This training provided them with the information, laws, requirements, and tools to deal with employee issues that could possibly result in a workplace violence incident.
-The training included deescalation technicques and active shooter protocols.
+A workplace violence incident will adversely affect the bottom line of any organization by severely damaging its reputation in the industry and with its employees.
+K. Bell, a globally connected small business warehouse, actively sought LaPonda J. Fitchpatrick to create a workplace violence prevention program and training curriculum for K. Bell's managers and supervisors at their Inglewood, California facility.
+This training provided them with the information, laws, requirements, and tools to deal with employee issues that could result in a workplace violence incident.
+The training included de-escalation techniques and active shooter protocols.

-K. Bell wanted to ensure that their supervisors, managers, and employees understood that one incident of workplace violence was one too many.
-K. Bell's executive staff recognized that within their work environment their most important asset was their employees.
-Workplace violence is an occupational safety and health hazard therefore it is the responsibility of each employer to provide a safe and secure work environment for their employees, clients, and customers.
+K. Bell wanted to ensure their supervisors, managers, and employees understood that one workplace violence incident was too many.
+K. Bell's executive staff recognized that within their work environment, their most important asset was their employees.
+Workplace violence is an occupational safety and health hazard; therefore, each employer must provide a safe and secure work environment for their employees, clients, and customers.

-Companies can take overt and public action to invest in their employees and ensure that it is known throughout the company and industry that they have a zero-tolerance for workplace violence of any kind.
+Companies can take overt and public action to invest in their employees and ensure that it is known throughout the company and industry that they have zero tolerance for workplace violence of any kind.

 Threats to Local Communities